derekphilipau/elastic-clip-museum-search/README.md

 ## Notes

+- Image resizing & cropping: Tests of straight resizing to a square (stretching the image) vs padding with white border seem to show that padding worked better.
+White padding seems a little better than black padding.
-I've tested various textual descriptions, including or removing various fields like medium, so far this is the best result.
+- Texts: I've tested various textual descriptions, including or removing various fields like medium, so far this is the best result.

 ![Plot of cosine similarity](docs/img/cosine_similarity.png)